XingzhiTaylor/Tiva_TM4C123_Driver/README.md

 (https://www.udemy.com/mastering-microcontroller-with-peripheral-driver-development/learn/v4/content)
 The drivers are still under development.
 More advanced functionalities are to be implemented in the software.

-The description of each driver is written separately in their directories.
+The description of each driver is **written separately in their own directories**.